wdporter/acim/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 next: T-1.IV
 ---

-1.&emsp;I am in charge of the process of Atonement, which I undertook to begin.
+1. I am in charge of the process of Atonement, which I undertook to begin.
 ²When you offer a miracle to any of my brothers, you do it to *yourself* and me.
 ³The reason you come before me is that I do not need miracles for my own Atonement, but I stand at the end in case you fail temporarily.
 ⁴My part in the Atonement is the cancelling out of all errors that you could not otherwise correct.